Moises771/booking-app/README.md

 The React portion of the project is found under booking-app/front-end/

+booking-app/front-end/src/pages is where my REACT pages are found

 The PHP portion of the project is found under booking-app.

 Databases for both users and products must be created.
 The database is found under booking-app\Database.